Bernard-A/IoTRoam-Tutorial/Certificates-Tutorial.md

 ## Self-signed Certificate

 A self signed certificate is a certificate signed by the same entity that the certificate verifies.
-It is like you approving your own passport application
+It is like you approving your own passport application.

 ## Certificate Signing Request (CSR)